datastax/python-driver/docs/topics/queryset.rst

     .. method:: allow_filtering()

         Enables the (usually) unwise practive of querying on a clustering key without also defining a partition key

+    .. method:: batch(batch_object)

+        Sets the batch object to run the query on.
+Note that running a select query with a batch object will raise an exception

+    .. method:: ttl(batch_object)

+        Sets the ttl to run the query query with.
+Note that running a select query with a ttl value will raise an exception